GETTING TESTED FOR SKIN CANCERS

-There are three different types of skin cancer that most patients present: basal cell carcinoma, squamous cell carcinoma and malignant melanoma.
+While there are many different types of skin cancer, there are three different types of skin cancer that most patients present: basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.

 Who gets Skin Cancer?

-Sun and indoor tanning are the leading causes of skin cancer.
+Sun and indoor tanning are the leading causes of skin cancers.

 People who are more likely to get skin cancer:

-- Fair skin, especially when the person also has blond or red hair and blue, green, or gray eyes.
+- Fairer skinned people, even more so when the person also has blonde or red hair and blue, green, or gray eyes

-- Skin that burns or freckles rather than tans.
+- Those with fair skin that burns or freckles rather than tans

-- Moles called “atypical nevi” or “dysplastic nevi.”
+- Those with moles called “atypical nevi” or “dysplastic nevi”

-- Family: When a close blood relative has (or had) skin cancer, a person’s risk of getting skin cancer rises.
+- Those with a family history: when a close blood relative has (or had) skin cancer, a person’s risk of getting skin cancer rises.
 A close blood relative is a parent, brother, sister, or child.

-- Previous history of skin cancer or precancer
+- Those with a previous history of skin cancer or precancer

-- Live (or once lived) in an area that gets intense sunlight, such as Florida, the Caribbean, or northern Australia.
+- Those who live (or once lived) in an area that gets intense sunlight, such as Florida, the Caribbean, or northern Australia.

 What is a biopsy?

-To diagnose skin cancer, we will examine your skin for growths, moles and irregular dry patches.
+To diagnose skin cancers, a board-certified dermatologist will perform a cancer screening to examine your skin for growths, moles, and irregular dry patches.
 If we find something that looks like skin cancer, we will remove part of it.
 The removed skin will be sent to a lab.
 This is called a biopsy.
-Skin cancer cannot be diagnosed without a biopsy.
+Skin cancers cannot be diagnosed without a biopsy.

 How do dermatologists treat skin cancer?

 There are many treatments for skin cancer.
-A dermatologist selects treatment after considering the following:
+A dermatologist will select treatment after considering the following:

 - Where the skin cancer appears on the body

-- Stage of the cancer (how deeply the skin cancer has grown and whether it has spread)
+- The stage of the cancer (how deeply the skin cancer has grown and whether it has spread)

-- After considering the above, your dermatologist will choose 1 or more of the following treatments for skin cancer.
+After considering the above, your dermatologist will choose one or more of the following treatments for skin cancer.